Paperback-iOS/website/src/help/faq/README.md

 ---

-### I am on the public version of Paperback!
-How can I add other manga sources?
+### How can I add other manga sources?
-Other manga sources are available on TestFlight public and patreon versions of the application.
-Update to the latest TestFlight build to use multiples sources.
+Other manga sources are available on the latest TestFlight public and patreon versions of the application.
 Read [Adding an External Repository](/help/guides/adding-repos/) guide to learn how to install other sources.

 ---